 During the first appointment, your dentist removes up to 75% of your tooth, most of which is the damaged part.
-If the remaining tooth is not strong enough to support the crown, they should create some filling material to create a healthier support.
+If the remaining tooth is not strong enough to support the crown, they should create some filling material to create healthier support.
 Most dentists perform a root canal treatment a few months before this first appointment to save the tooth structure.
-Gum tissue around the tooth is also examined to make sure the patient is not allergic to any material.
+The gum tissue around the tooth is also examined to make sure the patient is not allergic to any material.

 Using a removable adhesive, the dentist places a temporary crown on your tooth.
 Even though your tooth is not exposed, because of the sensitivity during this period, avoid hard food, or too hot or too cold drinks.
 Be careful with your dental care and oral health during this time because of sensitive teeth.

-How long does it take?
-Depending on the lab your dentist works with, this length can vary from 2 days to 2 weeks.
-When the crown is prepared, whether metal crowns or porcelain crown, you will receive a call to go to the dental clinic in order to see the result.
+Your second visit is the one you get your crowns.
+But how long does second crown appointment take?
+When will the crowns be ready?
+Well, depending on the lab your dentist works with, this length can vary from 2 days to 2 weeks.
+When the crown is prepared, whether it is a metal or porcelain crown, you will receive a call from your dental clinic to see the result.

 However, this technology is not available everywhere, and the cost is pretty high in comparison with the traditional procedure, even the ones that only take two days for the crown to be prepared.